amrouanka/CBEM/README.md

 ---

 **Note**: Each version of CBEM is designed to be a standalone implementation.
-Start with v1.0 to understand the basics, then progress through v1.1 and v1.2.
-The v1.2_SimpleOrdering1 version implements basic MVVLVA move ordering for capture moves.
+Start with v1.0 to understand the basics, then progress through v1.1, v1.2, and v1.3.
+The v1.3_SimpleOrdering2 version implements advanced move ordering with killer moves, history heuristic, and cached scoring for optimal search performance.